TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.compat32-message.rst

       :class:`Message` is of type ``message/rfc822``.)

-   .. method:: set_unixfrom(unixfrom)
+   .. method:: set_unixkutoka(unixkutoka)

-      Set the message's envelope header to *unixfrom*, which should be a string.
+      Set the message's envelope header to *unixkutoka*, which should be a string.

-   .. method:: get_unixfrom()
+   .. method:: get_unixkutoka()

       Return the message's envelope header.
 Defaults to ``None`` if the envelope header was never set.